Industry-Wide Business Valuation FAQ & Glossary

 Goodwill Value — the value attributable to goodwill.

-Guideline Company Transactions Method — A method within the market approach whereby market multiples are derived from the sales of entire companies engaged in the same or similar lines of business.
+Guideline Company Transactions Method — A method within the market approach whereby market multiples are derived.
+From the sales of entire companies engaged in the same or similar lines of business.

-Intangible Assets — nonphysical assets such as franchises, trademarks, patents, copyrights, goodwill, equities, mineral rights, securities, and contracts (as distinguished from physical assets) that grant rights and privileges and have value for the owner.
+Intangible Assets — nonphysical assets such as franchises, trademarks, patents, copyrights, goodwill, equities, mineral rights, securities, and contracts (as distinguished from physical assets).
+That grant rights and privileges and have value for the owner.

 Internal Rate of Return — a discount rate at which the present value of the future cash flows of the investment equals the cost of the investment.

-Intrinsic Value — the value that an investor considers, on the basis of an evaluation or available facts, to be the “true” or “real” value that will become the market value when other investors reach the same conclusion.
+Intrinsic Value — the value that an investor considers, on the basis of an evaluation or available facts.
+To be the “true” or “real” value that will become the market value.
+When other investors reach the same conclusion.
 When the term applies to options, it is the difference between the exercise price and strike price of an option and the market value of the underlying security.

-Key Person Discount — an amount or percentage deducted from the value of an ownership interest to reflect the reduction in value resulting from the actual or potential loss of a key person in a business enterprise.
+Key Person Discount — an amount or percentage deducted from the value of an ownership interest.
+To reflect the reduction in value resulting from the actual or potential loss of a key person in a business enterprise.

 Levered Beta — the beta reflecting a capital structure that includes debt.